 Tucked away in its own little world, a cruise along the fjord towards Geiranger is like cracking open a fairy tale of your own.
 Waterfalls cascade from the snowy peaks above, down their green mountainsides.
 Quaint coffee shops treat tourists with their wares.
 Serene waters slow the pace down to unreal levels of relaxation.

 There’s plenty for eager explorers to explore here, too.
 The waterfall walk is 237 steps up (or down) of wild nature and man-made architecture, with unbelievable views of the area’s crashing waterfalls to boot.
 If heights aren’t an issue, then the Skywalk at the top of Mount Dalsnibba lets you take Europe’s highest view of Geiranger’s fjords.
-Be sure to bring your camera with you, ‘cause the views are mesmerising!
+Be sure to bring your camera with you, ‘cause the views are mesmerizing!

 Oslo